cdfoundation/cdf-landscape/README.md

 If the error is with data from [Crunchbase](https://www.crunchbase.com/) you should open an account there and edit the data.
 If you don't like a project description, edit it in GitHub.
 If your project isn't showing the license correctly, you may need to paste the unmodified text of the license into a LICENSE file at the root of your project in GitHub, in order for GitHub to serve the license information correctly.

+## Installation

+To edit the landscape, it's not necessary to install and run the app locally.

+1. You can edit [landscape.yml](landscape.yml) via the GitHub web interface.
+2. To add a new card, fork and clone this repo to have a local copy, make changes to [landscape.yml](landscape.yml), add the required SVG to the `hosted_logos` directory, and create a PR.
+Netlify will generate a staging server for you to preview your changes.
+After about 10 minutes, a link will be added to your PR for you to preview your updates.
+Please check that the logo and information appear correctly.

+If desired, you can install and run the landscape app locally with the [install directions](INSTALL.md).

 ## External Data

 The canonical source for all data is [landscape.yml](landscape.yml).
 Once a day, we download data for projects and companies from the following sources: